General Information on Election Officer Positions

 Returning officers are responsible for recruiting election officers for their electoral district.
 They must abide by the Canada Elections Act (CEA), which states that priority consideration in each electoral district will be given to individuals on the following lists: for deputy returning officer positions, the list of names provided by the candidate of the registered party whose candidate finished first in the last election; for poll clerk positions, the list of names provided by the candidate of the registered party whose candidate finished second in the last election; and for registration officer positions, the lists of names provided by candidates of the registered parties whose candidates finished first and second in the last election.

-During an electoral event, these candidates have until the 17th day before election day to recommend suitable persons for these positions to the returning officer (under section 36 and subsection 39(3) of the CEA).
+During an electoral event, these candidates have until the 24th day before election day to recommend suitable persons for these positions to the returning officer (under section 36 and subsection 39(3) of the CEA).
 If returning officers do not receive enough names, they can hire people from other sources.
 Those interested in working as election officers must possess the necessary skills and qualifications, as listed under Available Positions for Employment on Polling Days.
-They can apply by clicking on Application Form.

 The following individuals are not eligible to be election officers: people who are not qualified as electors; federal ministers and members of provincial executive councils; senators; sitting members of the House of Commons or of provincial or territorial legislative bodies; certain judges; people who were candidates in the last general election or in a by-election held since the last general election; people who have served in Parliament in the session immediately before the election or in the session in progress at the time of the election; and anyone found guilty of an offence under an electoral law relating to federal, provincial, municipal or school board elections or the Referendum Act in the previous seven years (subsections 22(3), 22(4) and 22(5) of the CEA).